 Key Observations

 Metro does not currently have a consistent approach for how vehicle replacement is being determined.
 While age is a major driver for replacement, it is not the only consideration.
 Replacement decisions are not data-driven, but rely on ad-hoc analyses, observations and intuition.
 Practices also vary across vehicle type and different bus bases.
-Metro could introduce more informed decisions as information on maintenance history and lifecycle cost data is collected.
+Metro could introduce more informed decisions as information on maintenance history and lifecycle cost data are collected.

 Replacement of paratransit vehicles is fairly predictable and consistent, whereas the replacement of coaches is least predictable, especially for hybrid and battery-electric buses.
 There are uncertainties surrounding how long hybrid and battery-electric vehicles (and the technology of the propulsion systems) can be kept in service, especially since existing fleets are relatively young and therefore Metro has limited historical knowledge to inform replacement decisions.